Digits-Partners/Articles/README.md

 ### Attention model

 For encoder-decoder architectures, we observe that the bleu score starts to slow down as the sentence length increases.
 Attention model prevent the Bleu score from declining even when the sentence length gets longer.
 [Bahdanau et. al., 2014.
-Neural machine translation by jointly learning to align and translate]
+Neural machine translation by jointly learning to align and translate] and [Xu et. al., 2015.
+Show, attend and tell: Neural image caption generation with visual attention].
+The latter paper shows that attention models work well for image captioning.

 Use a BRNN (one hidden layer) to compute a set of features for each word in the sequence f<sup>1</sup>, f<sup>2</sup>, ... f<sup>T<sub>y</sub></sup>.
 Next we build a second RNN where each hidden state (unit) takes as input a context of features that the current state should be paying attention to, through attention weights α<sup>\<i,j\></sup> attributed to a pre-determined number of features, where i is the current hidden state and j is the attentionable feature, the number of attention weights (attention window) is a hyper-parameter, subject to calibration.
 The first building bloc of this construction is illustrated bellow: